 Are you tasked to manage asset inventory and remediate vulnerabilities?
-Or maybe you are researching vulnerability management tools and need a push in the right direction.
+You may be researching vulnerability management tools and need a push in the right direction.

-Regardless of what your position might be, we explain the key concepts of vulnerability management that is easy to digest for both cybersecurity professionals and newcomers.
+Regardless of your position, we explain the fundamental concepts of vulnerability management that are easy to digest for both cybersecurity professionals and newcomers.

-In this guide, we explain key concepts and features on vulnerability management including vulnerability management best practices.
+In this guide, we explain key concepts and features of vulnerability management, including vulnerability management best practices.
 We hope you find value and training from the content featured in this guide.

 What is Vulnerability Scanning and Management?

-You are likely familiar stopping and preventing cyber-attacks with reactive tools like endpoint detection and response (EDR) agents.
+You are likely familiar with stopping and preventing cyber-attacks with reactive tools like endpoint detection and response (EDR) agents.
 Vulnerability management tools, however, take a proactive approach.
 They scan for existing vulnerabilities in your network and provide remediation steps to prevent hackers from exploiting them.
-Often times, these vulnerabilities can be exposed on assets that don’t have the ability to run an EDR agent like websites.
+Often, these vulnerabilities can be exposed on assets that can’t run a built-in agent, like websites.

 Every company has servers and workstations.
 They can be physical and on-site or hosted in the cloud like Azure or AWS.
-Regardless of their location, the software installed on the servers need to be patched for vulnerabilities on a regular basis.
+Regardless of their location, the software installed on the servers must regularly be patched for vulnerabilities.

 Vulnerability Defined

-Today, cyber security vulnerability scanning, and management are combined into a single solution.
-Addressing new exploits in the wild is a constant battle that will require a mature vulnerability management program in place.
+Today, cyber security vulnerability scanning and management are combined into a single solution.
+Addressing new exploits in the wild is a constant battle requiring a mature vulnerability management program.

 Vulnerability Scanning

 This is where the scanning component helps.
 Typically, you install and configure a tool on-premises that scans all internal assets on a scheduled basis.
-Other times, the tool is hosted in the cloud.
-The tool maintains an extensive repository of vulnerabilities belonging to software like Windows 10 or specific Linux distributions.
+Other times, the platform is hosted in the cloud.
+The platform maintains an extensive repository of vulnerabilities belonging to software like Windows 10 or specific Linux distributions.

 Vulnerability scanning is broken up into two parts: asset and vulnerability discovery.